 - Describe basic beliefs and practices in the Islamic tradition

-- Understand and explain the ways Muslims understand and practice Islam in a British context
+- Consider the ways Muslims understand and practice Islam within a British context

 - Understand aspects of the history of Muslims in Britain and how this has shaped contemporary Muslim communities

-- Incorporate these ideas in their teaching and learning in the classroom.
+- Incorporate these ideas in your teaching and learning in the classroom.

 - How can we understand religion in society?